mebobby2/haskell-play/README.md

 # Upto
 http://yannesposito.com/Scratch/en/blog/Haskell-the-Hard-Way

-An implementation of the absolute function.
+3. Hard Part

-before that, get abs.hs to compile and work
+before that: try to understand getting rid of parenthesis, specifically, the $ and . operators